 Considering that all components of the dish are completely homemade, the bangers and mash are actually really simple and straightforward to prepare.
 The "bangers" are infused with garlic, red wine, herbs and spices and simply shaped into sausage-shaped logs.

-Regardless, I was floored by how tasty this dish turned out!
+Regardless, I was floored by how tasty this homemade bangers and mash recipe turned out!
 Even though my sausages were a touch salty (again, my own fault), combined with the sweet garlicky mash and the decadent gravy, it was truly the ultimate comfort food!
-I have so many recipes in my arsenal (and well over a hundred cookbooks in my ever-growing collection), that I don't always fall back on ones I've already tried before, but I can definitely assure you that these bangers and mash will be made again in my kitchen.
+These bangers and mash will be made again in my kitchen.
 We all loved them!

 Bangers and Mash

 - 750 grams (1 pound 10 ounces) minced (ground) pork